assetnote/commonspeak2/README.md

 Generate smart substitutions and alterations for the datasets that it makes sense for.
 For example, converting string values from `/admin/users/:id` to `/admin/users/1234` (contextually aware of the number).

+## Building commonspeak2 package

+The module uses glide for package manager.
+Note that more recent versions of golang use go mod so you will have to take this into account.

+- Clone this repository in the following local folder: ```$GOPATH/src/github.com/assetnote/commonspeak2```
+- When making any changes to the data/ folder, regenerate the files using https://github.com/go-bindata/go-bindata by running ```go-bindata -o assets/assets.go -pkg assets data/... ```
+- Update dependencies using ```glide up```.
+Make sure you run this after running go-bindata
+- run ```go build``` and commonspeak2 executable should be created

 Credits
 ----